 Gifted and Talented

-Please complete the GT Surveys under Links on the right hand side of this page.
-Thank you!
+Please complete the GT surveys under the Links section on this page.

 KRS 157.230 requires all school districts to operate programs for resident exceptional children, primary through grade twelve (12).